Planet Labs: SkySat

 SkySat is a constellation of sub-metre resolution Earth observation satellites that provide imagery, high-definition video and analytics services.
 Planet acquired the satellites with their purchase of Terra Bella (formerly Skybox Imaging), a Mountain View, California-based company founded in 2009 by Dan Berkenstock, Julian Mann, John Fenwick, and Ching-Yu Hu, from Google in 2017.

 The SkySat satellites are based on using inexpensive automotive grade electronics and fast commercially available processors, but scaled up to approximately the size of a minifridge.
 The satellites are approximately 80 cm long, compared to approximately 30 cm for a 3U CubeSat, and weigh 220 lbs.

 The first SkySat satellite, SkySat-1, was launched on a Dnepr (rocket) from Yasny, Russia on 21 November 2013, and the second, SkySat-2, launched on a Soyuz-2/Fregat rocket from Baikonur, Kazakhstan on 8 July 2014.
 Four more SkySat units were launched on 16 September 2016, by the Vega rocket's seventh flight from Kourou, and six more SkySat satellites, along with four Dove CubeSats, were launched on a Minotaur-C rocket from Vandenberg Air Force Base on 31 October 2017.

 In 2020, Planet lowered their constellation of 15 SkySats from an altitude of 500 kilometers to 450 kilometers to improve the resolution of orthorectified imagery from 80 centimeters to 50 centimeters per pixel.

 On June 13, 2020, SpaceX's Falcon 9 rocket successfully launched SkySats 16, 17 and 18 along with a batch of its Starlink communications satellites.

 SkySats 19, 20 and 21 were launched on August 18, 2020 on SpaceX's Falcon 9 rocket.
 This completed the SkySat fleet of 21 high-resolution satellites.

 When launched, the SkySat constellation was orbiting at an altitude of 450 km and has a multispectral, panchromatic, and video sensor.
 It has a spatial resolution of 0.9 metres in its 400–900 nm panchromatic band, making it the smallest satellite to be put in orbit capable of such high resolution imagery.
 The multispectral sensor collects data in blue (450–515 nm), green (515–595 nm), red (605–695 nm), and near-infrared (740–900 nm) bands, all at 2 metre resolution.

 Pelican

-The Pelican constellation is a constellation of Earth observation satellites to succeed the SkySat constellation.
-The constellation is expected to consist of 32 spacecraft and will be based on a new design that includes Planet's next generation of imaging sensors, capable of capturing images with a 30 cm resolution.
-The constellation will have a revisit rate up to 10 times per day for most of the globe, up to 30 times per day at mid-latitudes.
-The first demonstrator satellite, Pelican-1, has been launched on 11 November 2023 on SpaceX Transporter-9 mission and will validate the satellite platform, that will be used also on the Tanager satellites, without providing any commercially available data.
+The Pelican constellation is a set of 0.5 m resolution Earth observation satellites designed to succeed the SkySat constellation.
+The spacecraft are based on a modular bus shared with the Tanager hyperspectral satellites and utilize Planet's next generation of imaging sensors.
+The constellation is designed for a revisit rate of up to 10 times per day globally and up to 30 times per day at mid-latitudes.

+The first technology demonstrator, Pelican-1, launched on 11 November 2023 on the SpaceX Transporter-9 mission.
+Deployment of the operational constellation began in 2025: